 3. Knitting lots of these in advance is not appealing!

-4. I am not convinced that yyy need to be 'kept snuggly' at any time.
+4. I am not convinced that mobile phones need to be 'kept snuggly'.

 5. I suspect that ethical production of a 'large quantity' will ultimately find a large quantity clogging up landfill in the not too distant future.
 Most likely man-made fibre would be cheaper but much less environmentally friendly.